Promise and Peril: Stellar Contamination and Strict Limits on the Atmosphere Composition of TRAPPIST-1c from JWST NIRISS Transmission Spectra: Discussion

 \subsection{Cloud-Free and Thick Hydrogen-Rich Atmospheres Are Ruled Out}

-We find that, similarly to the closer-in planet TRAPPIST-1\,b \citep{lim_atmospheric_2023}, we can confidently rule out thick or cloud-free hydrogen-dominated atmospheres, with a 3-$\sigma$ upper limit of only 0.1\,bar on the effective surface pressure of a H$_2$/He-dominated atmosphere atop TRAPPIST-1\,c (Figure \ref{fig:met_psurf}).
-The thin $<$0.1\,bar hydrogen-rich atmosphere scenarios allowed by the transmission spectrum are, moreover, unlikely from an atmospheric evolution standpoint --- TRAPPIST-1\,c was exposed to large cumulative amounts of high-energy XUV irradiation from its host star, sufficient to strip away any primordial atmosphere \citep{hori_trappist-1_2020,turbet_review_2020} even when considering hydrogen outgassing \citep{hu_narrow_2023}.
-The transmission spectrum still allows within the 3-$\sigma$ confidence contours for thick, high-metallicity ($>$100$\times$ solar) atmospheres, which may be more resilient against escape due to their higher mean molecular weights.
+We find that, similarly to the closer-in planet TRAPPIST-1\,b \citep{lim_atmospheric_2023}, we can confidently rule out thick or cloud-free hydrogen-dominated atmospheres, with a 3-$\sigma$ limit of $<$10\,mbar on the effective surface pressure of a H$_2$/He-dominated atmosphere atop TRAPPIST-1\,c (Figure \ref{fig:met_psurf}).
+The thin hydrogen-rich atmosphere scenarios allowed by the transmission spectrum are, moreover, unlikely from an atmospheric evolution standpoint --- TRAPPIST-1\,c was exposed to large cumulative amounts of high-energy XUV irradiation from its host star, sufficient to strip away any primordial atmosphere \citep{hori_trappist-1_2020,turbet_review_2020} even when considering hydrogen outgassing \citep{hu_narrow_2023}.
+The transmission spectrum still allows within the 3-$\sigma$ confidence contours for thick, high-metallicity ($>$100$\times$ solar) atmospheres, which may be more resilient against escape due to their higher MMWs.